gorkang/downloadReferences/README.md

 Here you can find a couple R functions to help download references from scientific papers.
 Of course, this is just a coding exercise, not meant to be used unlawfully.

-## How to use
+## How to install

 You can install downloadReferences with `remotes::install_github("gorkang/downloadReferences")`

-Then, if you want to download all the references in the paper `10.1001/jamainternmed.2021.0269`, you can do:
+Depending on you system configuration, you may need to install [scihub.py](https://github.com/zaytoun/scihub.py)'s dependencies.
+Given a copy of the scihub.py script [downloaded: 2020-06-20] is included in the downloadReferences package, if you have [pip](https://pypi.org/project/pip/) (e.g. [Ubuntu]: `sudo apt install python-pip`), you can do:

 ```
-library(downloadReferences)
-list_identifiers = get_dois_from_paper(DOI = "10.1001/jamainternmed.2021.0269")
-download_papers(DOIs = list_identifiers$dois)
+system(paste0("pip install -r ", system.file(package = "downloadReferences"), "/scihub.py-master/requirements.txt"))
 ```

-You may also need to install a few python packages.
-For example, on Ubuntu 18.04:
+Alternatively, on Ubuntu 18.04 it may be enough with:

 ```
 sudo apt-get install python3-bs4